European countries brace for new school year amid COVID-19 resurgence

 According to the Society for Virology, the largest virological society in Europe, infection rates in children and their role in the pandemic have so far only been incompletely recorded by scientific studies.
 And it warned against the notion that children are not involved in the pandemic and transmission.
 Such ideas are not in accordance with scientific knowledge.

-Some Romanian health experts even admitted that the start of the new semester will bring more new cases to the country.
-Not only the children themselves, but more parents and grandparents will become new infected ones.
+Some Romanian health experts even admitted that the start of the new semester will bring more new cases to the country, not only the children themselves, but more parents, especially grandparents, will become new infected ones.

 Lithuanian Minister of Education Algirdas Monkevicius voiced similar concerns.
 "We cannot be sure that the infection will not affect Lithuanian schools, therefore, we must be prepared for it and know what actions must be taken immediately," Monkevicius was quoted as saying in a press release on Tuesday.